colinbarry/guardian-cryptic-crossword-scraper/README.md

 `--last` the id of the last crossword to download

 The id seems to refer to days since their first published crossword.
-Gaps exist, ids without puzzles, on days where crosswords were not published
+Gaps exist, ids without puzzles, on days where crosswords were not published.